Eight days on edge may seal documentary Oscar for 'Citizenfour'

 "We come into this hotel room and talk about code name after code name, and we don't have any idea how the puzzle fits together," Poitras said.
 "You need to let the audience know that it's OK that they don't understand everything, because that's part of what that's all about."

 Oscar win or not, an HBO, CNN or Netflix deal is a big boon for getting documentaries out to what Poitras calls "the widest audience."
-So far, her film has grossed a mere $2.6 million (1.69 million pounds) in U.S. ticket sales, according to boxofficemojo.com.
+So far, her film has grossed a mere $2.6 million in U.S. ticket sales, according to boxofficemojo.com.